Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Get entities in a graph instance

-    get entities in a graph instance
+    Get entities in a graph instance Note: This endpoint is activated only if &#x60;csm.platform.twincache.useGraphModule&#x60; property is set to true

 ### Parameters